[{"type":"span","children":[{"text":"Join now"}]}]

 Can semaglutide (Ozempic) get hot?

-While it’s fine if Ozempic is in a warm house up to 85°F or so, you don’t want to go too much over that per Ozempic’s instructions.
-“If it sits in direct sunlight or becomes too hot, it can become less effective,” says Nadolsky.
+While it’s fine if Ozempic is in a warm house, you don’t want it to go too hot.
+"The stability may be impacted if the pen is stored anywhere above 86°F," says Alkhaddo.
 Given this, you want to store your pens away from windows and direct sunlight.
 Instead, keep them in temperate, dark conditions like a kitchen cabinet.
 If you accidentally forget your medicine in a hot car or leave it somewhere else really warm, give your pharmacist a call to check on what your next steps should be.

 How should you store Ozempic after opening?

-Beyond the temperature guidelines, you’ll want to keep your medication in a secure place where it won’t be misplaced (so probably not on a messy bathroom countertop) and outside the reach of kids, says Nadolsky.
+Beyond the temperature guidelines, you’ll want to keep your medication in a secure place where it won’t be misplaced (so probably not on a messy bathroom countertop) and outside the reach of kids.
 If you’re traveling or commuting to work and need to take your Ozempic, store it in a small cooler with an ice pack in it to avoid overheating, he adds.
 The most important thing with Ozempic (and other GLP-1 medications for weight loss) is to keep it with you in your carry on and not throw it in checked bags, where it can be lost or exposed to extreme temperatures.

 What are some common Ozempic side effects?